Ruby A. Robinson Scholarship

 Each year in the month of May, the Richmond Chapter of Credit Unions is proud to award two scholarships in the amount of $1,000 each.

 Each scholarship is awarded to a deserving high school student who will enroll in college, technical, or trade school before December 31st.
 The applicant must be a member or their parent(s) must be a member of a Richmond Chapter Credit Union.
 Scholarships are awarded primarily on the basis of merit, not financial need.
-The deadline for this year’s scholarship applications has passed.
+The deadline to submit applications is Friday, April 16th.